-a general framework to refer to, when dealing with non-standard work.
+A further objection can be that there is no need to adopt a generic "umbrella" term to group the distinct forms of work contract deviating from the SER and that it is instead opportune to analyse and refer to any such form individually.
+Despite being aware of the potential shortcomings of adopting any generic term to group different legal phenomena, it can however be useful to have a general framework to refer to, when dealing with non-standard work.
 This is the case, for instance, when addressing situations in which two or more "non-standard" dimension sum up: a worker may very well be hired on a fixed-term contract by a temporary work agency and work part-time at the same time.
-Forms of non-standard work are often associated and should not be regarded only on a discrete basis.
+Forms of nonstandard work are often associated and should not be regarded only on a discrete basis.
 In addition, referring to a more general class can prove worthwhile, when it is necessary to examine some common problems that affect non-standard workers.
 One of such problems is certainly the widespread difficulty to effectively access the Fundamental Principles and Rights at Work, such as freedom of association and the effective recognition of the right to collective bargaining, elimination of all forms of forced or compulsory labour, effective abolition of child labour, elimination of discrimination in respect of employment and occupation.

-Examining all these difficulties goes beyond the scope of this article but, it is worthwhile to mention them to stress the point that non-standard work raises issues that relate to human rights besides freedom of association.
-It is a fact, for instance, that workers in vulnerable categories, which are most at risk of discrimination, are almost systematically over-represented in non-standard work1759.
+Examining all these difficulties goes beyond the scope of this article but, it is worthwhile to mention them to stress the point that nonstandard work raises issues that relate to human rights besides freedom of association.
+It is a fact, for instance, that workers in vulnerable categories, which are most at risk of discrimination, are almost systematically over-represented in non-standard work17.
 Having said so, freedom of association is one of the areas that certainly deserves more attention.
 The following section will argue that non-standard workers may indeed face peculiar hardships in exercising this freedom.